tekacs/scala-db-codegen/Readme.md

 Builds and Maven artifact incoming!
 Watch this space.

-[My TODO list is here][todo] - I have big plans, assuming I have time to work on them. :)
+[My TODO list for this project is here][todo] - I have big plans, assuming I have time to work on them. :)

 ## What does it do?